 When learning about how to grow acorn squash, the first consideration should be space.
 Do you have enough to accommodate the acorn squash plant size — which is considerable?
 You’ll need about 50 square feet per hill with two to three plants in each.
 That’s a lot of ground, but the good news is that one or two hills should provide plenty for the average family.
 If the square footage is still too much, acorn squash plant size can still be squeezed in with the use of sturdy A-frame trellises.

 Once you have allotted space for growing, acorn squash is easy to cultivate.
 Mound your soil into hill to keep the plant’s ‘feet’ dry.

 The acorn squash plant size makes them heavy feeders.
-Make sure your soil is rich and you feed them regularly with a good all purpose fertilizer.
-Add plenty of sun, a flexible soil pH of 5.5-6.8, and 70-90 days before the first fall frost and you have all that’s needed for how to grow acorn squash.
+Make sure your soil is rich and you feed them regularly with a good all-purpose fertilizer.
+Add plenty of sun, a soil pH of 5.5-6.8, and 70-90 days before the first fall frost and you have all that’s needed for how to grow acorn squash.

 How to Grow Acorn Squash

 Harvest your acorn squash before the first hard frost.
 They’re ready when the skin is tough enough to resist being pierced by a fingernail.
-Cut the squash from the vine, don’t pull and leave a one inch piece of stem attached.
+Cut the squash from the vine; don’t pull.
+Leave a 1-inch piece of stem attached.
 Store them in a cool, dry place, laying them side by side rather than stacked.

 Follow these acorn squash growing tips and come winter, when last summer’s garden is just a memory, you’ll still be enjoying the fresh fruits of your labor.